 CCSS Grade-Level Standards DLM Essential Elements Conventions of Standard English L.8.1 Demonstrate command of the conventions of standard English grammar and usage when writing or speaking. a.
 Explain the function of verbals (gerunds, participles, infinitives) in general and their function in particular sentences. b.
 Form and use verbs in the active and passive voice. c.
 Form and use verbs in the indicative, imperative, interrogative, conditional, and subjunctive mood. d.
 Recognize and correct inappropriate shifts in verb voice and mood.
 ELA.EE.L.8.1 Demonstrate standard English grammar and usage when communicating. a.
 Not applicable b.
 Form and use the simple verb tenses (e.g., I walked, I walk, I will walk). c.
 Use appropriate verbs to match nouns. d.
 Not applicable L.8.2 Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing. a.
 Use punctuation (comma, ellipsis, dash) to indicate a pause or break. b.
 Use an ellipsis to indicate an omission. c.
 Spell correctly.
 ELA.EE.L.8.2 Demonstrate understanding of conventions of standard English. a.
 Use end punctuation and capitalization when writing a sentence or question. b.
 Not applicable c.
 Spell words phonetically, drawing on knowledge of letter-sound relationships and/or common spelling patterns.
 Knowledge of Language L.8.3 Use knowledge of language and its conventions when writing, speaking, reading, or listening. a.
-Use verbs in the active and passive voice and service and subjunctive mood to achieve particular effects (e.g., emphasizing the actor or the action; expressing uncertainty or describing a state contrary to fact).
+Use verbs in the active and passive voice and the conditional and subjunctive mood to achieve particular effects (e.g., emphasizing the actor or the action; expressing uncertainty or describing a state contrary to fact).
 ELA.EE.L.8.3 Use language to achieve desired outcomes when communicating. a.
 Use to-be verbs (am, are, is, was, were, be, become, became) accurately when writing and communicating.

-Vocabulary Ac cquisition and Use L.8.4 Determine or clarify the meaning of unknown and multiple-meaning words or phrases based on grade 8 reading and content, choosing flexibly from a range of strategies. a.
-Use context (e.g., the overall meaning of a sentence or paragraph; a word's position or function in a sentence) as a clue to the meaning of a word or phrase. b.
-Use common, grade-appropriate Greek or Latin affixes and roots as clues to the meaning of a word (e.g., precede, recede, secede). c.
-Consult general and specialized reference materials (e.g., dictionaries, glossaries, thesauruses), both print and digital, to find the pronunciation of a word or determine or clarify its precise meaning or its part of speech. d.
-Verify the preliminary determination of the meaning of a word or phrase (e.g., by checking the inferred meaning in context or in a dictionary).
-ELA.EE.L.8.4 Demonstrate knowledge of word meanings. a.
-Use context to determine which word is missing from a content area text. b.
-Use frequently occurring root words (e.g., like) and the words that result when affixes are added (e.g., liked, disliked, liking). c.
-Seek clarification and meaning support when unfamiliar words are encountered while reading or communicating. d.
-Not applicable L.8.5 Demonstrate understanding of figurative language, word relationships, and nuances in word meanings. a.
-Interpret figures of speech (e.g. verbal irony, puns) in context. b.
-Use the relationship between particular words to better understand each of the words. c.
-Distinguish among the connotations (associations) of words with similar denotations (definitions) (e.g., bullheaded, willful, firm, persistent, resolute).
-L.8.6 Acquire and use accurately grade-appropriate general academic and domain-specific words and phrases; gather vocabulary knowledge when considering a word or phrase important to comprehension or expression.
-ELA.EE.L.8.5 Demonstrate understanding of word relationships and use. a.
-Demonstrate understanding of the use of multiple meaning words. b.
-Use knowledge of common words to understand the meaning of compound and complex words in which they appear (e.g., birdhouse, household). c.
-Use descriptive words to add meaning when writing and communicating.
-ELA.EE.L.8.6 Use general academic and domain-specific words and phrases across contexts.
+- L.8.4 Determine or clarify the meaning of unknown and multiple-meaning words or phrases based on grade 8 reading and content, choosing flexibly from a range of strategies. - a.
+Use context (e.g., the overall meaning of a sentence or paragraph; a word's position or function in a sentence) as a clue to the meaning of a word or phrase. - b.
+Use common, grade-appropriate Greek or Latin affixes and roots as clues to the meaning of a word (e.g., precede, recede, secede). - c.
+Consult general and specialized reference materials (e.g., dictionaries, glossaries, thesauruses), both print and digital, to find the pronunciation of a word or determine or clarify its precise meaning or its part of speech. - d.
+Verify the preliminary determination of the meaning of a word or phrase (e.g., by checking the inferred meaning in context or in a dictionary). - L.8.5 Demonstrate understanding of figurative language, word relationships, and nuances in word meanings. - a.
+Interpret figures of speech (e.g. verbal irony, puns) in context. - b.
+Use the relationship between particular words to better understand each of the words. - c.
+Distinguish among the connotations (associations) of words with similar denotations (definitions) (e.g., bullheaded, willful, firm, persistent, resolute). - L.8.6 Acquire and use accurately grade-appropriate general academic and domain-specific words and phrases; gather vocabulary knowledge when considering a word or phrase important to comprehension or expression.

+ELA.EE.L.8.4 Demonstrate knowledge of word meanings.